karibu-cap/sabitou-clients/README.md

-# sabitou
+# sabitou-clients
-inventory management project.
+clients of the inventory management project.